7imbitz/Tripwire/README.md

 2. Go to the Configuration tab to control logging.
     - The "Capture ON" button enables or disables traffic capture (disabled by default).
 4. Browse the target application as usual; Tripwire will automatically analyze requests with parameters.
-5. If potential SQLi is detected, the Result column will display "Possible(?)".
+5. If potential SQLi is detected, the Result column will display "Possible".
 6. An Evidence tab will be created, showing the response body with highlighted SQL-related keywords.
 7. Review the highlighted response and manually confirm whether the vulnerability is exploitable.